PHYSICIAN SPOTLIGHT: Dr. Chester Griffiths’ Legacy of Care

 5. Centers of Excellence development with emphasis on expertise team building, financial efficiency and patient clinical outcome data analysis.

-What brought you to John Wayne Cancer Institute?
+What brought you to Saint John’s Cancer Institute?

 Tell us about your volunteer work.